FontManager/font-manager/README.md

 Make sure to purge any previous installation before switching between PPA and official sources.

+##### File Manager extensions

+Fedora and Ubuntu users can also find extensions for Nautilus and Nemo in the repositories.

+The extension allows you to preview font files by simply selecting them in the file manager while font-viewer is open.

 ### Building from source

 You'll need to ensure the following dependencies are installed: